 3 scallions (green parts only), thinly sliced

 For the garlic sauce: In a large saucepan of boiling water, cook the potatoes until tender, about 30 minutes.
 Drain and mash the potatoes.
 Set aside. (you can cook the potatoes up to 1-2 days before making skordalia.
 Mash and refrigerate, covered until needed.

 Meanwhile, start the garlic sauce: Place the bread, almonds, 1 to 2 tablespoons of the lemon juice, the garlic (use 3 or more cloves according to how strong you like the sauce) and salt to taste in a food processor and process into a smooth paste.
 In a medium bowl, combine the almond mixture, potatoes, oil, the remaining 1 to 2 tablespoons of the lemon juice and a few pepper grindings.
 Taste and adjust the seasonings.
 If the sauce is too thick, stir in a few tablespoons of water and if you like, just before serving, fold in some thick yogurt.

 Alternatively, mound the garlic sauce in the middle of a serving platter and arrange the beet slices around one side of it and the greens or beans on the other.
 Sprinkle the vegetables with the vinegar and drizzle oil over the garlic sauce.
 Sprinkle with the scallions and serve.

-VARIATION: Instead of greens or beans, you can use steamed broccoli.
+VARIATION: Instead of greens or beans, you can use steamed cauliflower or broccoli.